Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/online-learning/content.md

 Have reliable access to a PC or laptop (not just a Smartphone) and internet
 #### When:
-Free intakes are offered in January, March, April, June, September and November for those who have completed the Learn to Learn orientation and meet the entry standard required for ACE courses.
+Free intakes are offered in January, March, April, June, September and November for those who have completed the Learn to Learn orientation and meet the entry standard required for ACE courses

-Assessments and Learn to Learn are available weekly throughout most of the year.
+Assessments and Learn to Learn are available weekly throughout most of the year
 #### Where:
 All courses are offered asynchronously and fully online
 #### Ask For: